markbrown4/gmail-react/readme.md

 - Components initiate Actions
 - Actions dispatch an event with a unique name and payload
+- Actions are a good place to put communication with the server
 - Stores are our Models/Collections, they listen for dispatched events, update themselves and tell the world that they have changed
 - Controller-Views are components that listen for changes on the store, fetch any data they need and pass it down to child components